 Vision, policies and goals

 Our sustainable materials policy outlines our ambition to decrease the environmental impact of our products.
 This includes our commitment to only using organic cotton and synthetic materials containing recycled fibres.
-For leather, only hides treated in tanneries rated Gold or Silver by the Leather Working Group (LWG) for their environmental can be used.
+For leather, only hides treated in tanneries rated Gold or Silver by the Leather Working Group (LWG) for their environmental status can be used.
 Furthermore, the policy specifies that only leather that is a by-product from the meat and dairy industry can be used.
-Hides should be sourced from countries with high standard for animal welfare.
+Hides should be sourced from countries with high standards for animal welfare.

 The Chemicals Policy set strict requirements on both chemicals that can remain in the end product (product related chemicals), but also on chemicals used in the production (process chemicals).
 Restrictions on product related chemicals for all products delivered to Sandqvist are outlined in the restricted substance list (RSL) of the AFIRM Working Group.
-These requirements are stricter than those set up by the European Union.
+These requirements are stricter than those set up by the European Union (REACH).
 All process chemicals used in the production of Sandqvist’s products should follow the Manufacturing Restricted Substances List (MRSL) developed by the initiative Zero Discharge of Hazardous Chemicals (ZDHC).

 The Swedish Fashion Ethical Charter sets out guidelines on body ideals, diversity and issues on corporate social responsibility.
 The policy addresses all roles and disciplines within the industry, from designers and brands, to modelling agencies, casting agents, commercial buyers, stylists, as well as marketing departments, advertising agencies, photographers and media.

-Download our 2018 sustainability reports here.
+Download our 2018 sustainability report here.